 Make meal time more fun with your toddler with an I Spy placemat!
 They are easy to make, and a great way to use up bits and pieces in your stash.
 Have fun incorporating special fabrics for the toddler in your life.
-Sometimes, the placemats have another name: Eye Spy placemats.
+They are also referred to as Eye Spy placemats.

 What’s great about these placemats is that they are easy to fold up and put in your bag when you go out to eat, or visit Grandma — and they are machine washable!
 Make special holiday placemats to add festivity to the table!